Cumulants, Spreadability and the Campbell-Baker-Hausdorff Series: Introduction

 The second goal is the application of our results to \emph{free Lie algebras}.
 Connections of free probability to formal groups have been pointed out early by Voiculescu~\cite{V85} and more recently by Friedrich and McKay~\cite{FriedrichMcKay:2015:homogeneous} and in the context of monotone probability by Manzel and Sch\"urmann~\cite{ManzelSchurmann:2016:noncommutative}; see also an approach via shuffle algebras \cite{EbrahimiFardPatras:2017:monotone}.

 Here we obtain new formulations of some well known identities in terms of ordered set partitions and cumulants.
 In particular our cumulants turn out to coincide with the homogenous components of the \emph{Campbell-Baker-Hausdorff formula}, if an appropriate spreadability system is chosen.
-Thus a new derivation of the coefficients of the Baker-Campbell-Hausdorff formula (``Goldberg coefficients'') drops out as a by-product of our results on spreadability systems.
+Thus a new derivation of the coefficients of the Campbell-Baker-Hausdorff formula (``Goldberg coefficients'') drops out as a by-product of our results on spreadability systems.

 We hope that our results will stimulate more connections to combinatorics, in particular Hopf algebras and noncommutative quasi-symmetric functions \cite{BergeronZabrocki:2009:hopf}.
-Not being familiar with the abstract theory behind these concepts we proceed in a pedestrian way.
 Our proofs only use elementary and at times tedious calculations, yet we suspect that many of our results have been obtained in different contexts before and that those with the right knowledge will find easier and more conceptual proofs.
+After a first draft of the present paper was published, this direction was taken up in \cite{LehnerNovelliThibon:2020}.